• Networking

 value of 'a' and 'b' after function call - 12 20

-So, this signifies that the called function does not create its own copy of values.
+Note: We pass reference variables to the calling function with the ‘call by reference’ method.
+This method creates an alias of the formal parameters to the actual parameters.
+So this signifies that the called function does not create its own copy of values.
 Instead, it refers to the original values with the help of reference names.
-Therefore, the function deals with original data and the changes employed to the original data are reflected back in the referenced data.

 Reference parameter characteristics

-• A reference can never have a null value.
+• A reference variable can never have a null value.
 Hence it always refers to a legit object (variable).

-• There is no need to implement an explicit mechanism to a reference in order to dereference the memory address and retrieve the actual data value.
+• There is no need to implement an explicit mechanism to a reference variable in order to dereference the memory address and retrieve the actual data value.

-Following fragment shows the correct way to ‘call by reference’.
+The following fragment shows the correct way to ‘call by reference’.

 //example in C++